-- Strategy 1: Build staffing capacity within Aging Services to meet the increased demands for in-home LTSS - Strategy 2: Increase awareness campaign for LTSS offered through Aging Services. - Strategy 3: Promote and empower person-centered choices on LTSS in the location of preference.
+- Strategy 1: Build capacity in the ASD to meet the growing need. - Strategy 2: Continue the awareness campaign for services offered through Aging Services. - Strategy 3: Promote and empower person-centered choices on LTSS in the location of preference. - Strategy 4: Increase the availability of HCBS.